Who is this for? Salesforce Administrators

 Embed flows in Lightning Communities

-In Winter’18, there was another new feature which allows users to embed flows in Lightning Communities.
+In Winter’18, there was another new feature that allows users to embed flows in Lightning Communities.
 There are multiple use cases for this feature.
 The ability to publish surveys for community users to complete is one such use case.

 Using Quick Actions to launch Flows